bk7312/bookmarklets/template/readme_template.md

 Deletes an element on click.
 Press the Esc key or right-click to exit, able to undo using Ctrl + Z or Cmd + Z (favorite bookmarklet thus far, fun to play with).

+Thinking of adding some new fun features in the future, or maybe turn it into a browser extension.

 @delete-element.js

 Deletes an element on click, one time only, no undo.
 Press the Esc key or right-click to cancel.

 @delete-element-one.js

+## Remove CSS, image, and other media from a webpage

+Ever want to remove all the CSS and images/videos/etc on a webpage?
+Well now you can with this amazing new bookmarklet!
+Removes img/svg/iframe/audio/video/canvas.

+Why would you ever want to do that?
+Well, you can browse flashy websites without attracting the attention of others walking by (my current use case), and you can use it to see a before/after comparison of the website/webapp with and without CSS applied.

+@remove-css-media.js

 ## Audio/Video-related bookmarklets

 A collection of audio/video-related bookmarklets, works as long as the website uses audio/video tags.
 Applies to the first audio/video on the website, won't work for audios/videos inside an iframe.

 Note: If you want to apply to a audio/video inside an iframe, use the iframe bookmarklet below to open the audio/video iframe in a new tab, then try the audio/video bookmarklet.

+I was thinking of turning this into a browser extension to fix the iframe issue (see note above) but ended up using [this extension](https://github.com/igrigorik/videospeed) instead.
+Thinking of forking it and making my own version sometime.

 #### Audio/Video Controller